Portuguese president calls snap general election for Jan. 30 | Politics

 Portugal's President Marcelo Rebelo de Sousa called a snap general election for Jan.
 30 on Thursday, a week after parliament threw out the minority Socialist government's 2022 budget bill ending six years of relative political stability.

 An opinion poll by Aximage pollsters released earlier on Thursday showed that 54% of 803 respondents thought a snap election would be "bad for the country", with 68% believing that no party would win a majority of seats in parliament.
-Rebelo de Sousa's consultative body, the Council of State, on Wednesday approved his proposal to dissolve parliament following the rejection of the budget bill.
+'NECESSARY EVIL'

 "More or less, we were pretty stable, especially given the pandemic situation," Lisbon pensioner Leonel Pereira, 66, told Reuters earlier on Thursday.
 "Only if they kept it that way a little longer ... it would be good for us."
 Marta Amaral, 51, of Lisbon called the election "a necessary evil".
 "It won't be good but there's no other way out," she said.